 The program at Drew consists of a number of components designed to accomplish the objectives.
 These are:

-- There is a core curriculum in a variety of different areas of science and mathematics (anthropology, biology, chemistry, mathematics, physics).
+- There is a core curriculum in a variety of different areas of science and mathematics (neurobiology, cell biology, physics, chemistry, mathematics, anthropology).
 Offered four times a week, these courses address aspects of these fields not normally seen in either high school or first year college.
 Each student takes three of these courses.
 Homework is assigned, although no grades are given for the courses.

 - Students participate in a laboratory course on two afternoons each week.
-In 2012, the laboratory courses were biology, chemistry, computer science, psychology and archaeology.
+In 2013, the laboratory courses were biology, organic chemistry, computer science, archaeology, and biochemistry.
 Each offers innovative experiments.
 Each student takes one lab course.